orthanc-server/orthanc-setup-samples/README.md

 ## for software integrators
 - [Orthanc + Serve-Folders Plugin](docker/serve-folders) to demonstrate how to use the Orthanc [Serve-Folders plugin](http://book.orthanc-server.com/plugins/serve-folders.html) to build custom web interface on top of Orthanc
 - [Orthanc + Authorization Plugin + Osimis WebViewer](docker/authorization-plugin-viewer-query-args) to demonstrate how to use the Orthanc [authorization plugin](http://book.orthanc-server.com/plugins/authorization.html) with the [Osimis WebViewer plugin](https://bitbucket.org/osimis/osimis-webviewer-plugin/src/master/)
+- [Orthanc mutual TLS authentication](docker/tls-mutual-auth) to demonstrate how to use client certificates to authentify Orthanc instances between them.
-- [Orthanc mutual TLS authentication](docker/full-tls) to demonstrate how to use client certificates to authentify Orthanc instances between them and to external web-services (note: very advanced users only !).
+- [Orthanc mutual TLS authentication - 2](docker/full-tls) to demonstrate how to use client certificates to authentify Orthanc instances between them and to external web-services (note: very advanced users only !).
+This sample uses nginx to implement server side TLS.

 ## for orthanc developers
 - [Orthanc integration tests](docker/orthanc-integration-tests) to demonstrate how to run the [Orthanc integration tests](https://bitbucket.org/sjodogne/orthanc-tests)